IBCNServices/explora-kafka/README.md

 ## Running the server

-Use the comands below to run one instance of the server on localhost:7070
+Use the commands below to run one instance of the server on localhost:7070

 ```
-$ docker build explora-kafka .
+$ docker build -t explora-kafka .

 $ docker run --name explora \
+    --network="host" \
 	-e METRICS="airquality.no2::number,airquality.pm10::number" \
 	-e READINGS_TOPIC="<topic_name>" \
 	-e APP_NAME="explora-ingestion" \